fmaguire/mag_sim_paper/manuscript.md

 These MAG binning methods have been used to great effect in unveiling previously uncharacterised genomic diversity [@doi:10.1038/nature14486; @doi:10.1038/s41564-017-0012-7; @doi:10.1101/489443] but metagenomic assembly and binning results in the loss of some information.
 This compounded data loss means as little as 24.2-36.4% of reads [@doi:10.1038/s41586-018-0338-1; @doi:10.1038/s41564-019-0449-y] and ~23% of genomes [@doi:10.1038/s41564-019-0449-y] are successfully assembled and binned in some metagenomic analyses.
 The Critical Assessment of Metagenome Interpretation (CAMI) challenge's (https://data.cami-challenge.org/) Assessment of Metagenome BinnERs (AMBER) [@doi:10.1093/gigascience/giy069] benchmarks different MAG recovery methods in terms of global completeness and bin purity.
-However, to the best of our knowledge, there hasn't been a specific assessment of MAG-based recovery of mobile genetic elements (MGEs) like genomic islands (GIs) and plasmids despite their health and research importance.
+However, to the best of our knowledge, there has not been a specific assessment of MAG-based recovery of mobile genetic elements (MGEs) like genomic islands (GIs) and plasmids, despite their health and research importance.

 Genomic islands (GIs) are clusters of genes that are known or predicted to have been acquired through LGT events.
-GIs can arise following the integration of MGEs, such as integrons, transposons, integrative and conjugative elements (ICEs) and prophages (integrated phages) [@doi:10.1038/nrmicro2350; @doi:10.1038/nrg3962]; they disproportionately encode VFs [@doi:10.1371/journal.pone.0008094] and are a major mechanism of LGT of AMR genes [@doi:10.3389/fmicb.2016.00173; @doi:10.1016/j.plasmid.2015.01.001].
+GIs can arise following the integration of MGEs, such as integrons, transposons, integrative and conjugative elements (ICEs) and prophages (integrated phages) [@doi:10.1038/nrmicro2350; @doi:10.1038/nrg3962].
+They are of high interest since VFs are disproportionately associated with mobile sequences [@doi:10.1371/journal.pone.0008094] as well as certain AMR genes [@doi:10.3389/fmicb.2016.00173; @doi:10.1016/j.plasmid.2015.01.001].
-GIs often have different nucleotide composition compared to the rest of the genome [@doi:10.1038/nrmicro2350], a trait exploited by tools designed to detect GIs such as SIGI-HMM [@doi:10.1186/1471-2105-5-22] and IslandPath-DIMOB [@doi:10.1093/bioinformatics/bty095].
+GIs often have differing nucleotide composition compared to the rest of the genome [@doi:10.1038/nrmicro2350], a trait exploited by GI prediction tools such as SIGI-HMM [@doi:10.1186/1471-2105-5-22], IslandPath-DIMOB [@doi:10.1093/bioinformatics/bty095], and integrative tools like IslandViewer [@pmid:28472413].
 GIs may also exist as multiple copies within a genome [@doi:10.1093/bib/bby042] leading to potential assembly difficulties and biases in the calculation of coverage statistics.

 Plasmids are circular or linear extrachromosomal self-replicating pieces of DNA with variable copy numbers and repetitive sequences [@doi:10.1038/s41559-016-0010; @doi:10.1128/AAC.00235-15].
 Similar to GIs, the sequence composition of plasmids are often markedly different to the genome with which they are associated [@doi:10.1093/bioinformatics/btq299; @doi:10.1093/molbev/msp281].
-Plasmids are of great research importance as they are a major source of the lateral dissemination of AMR genes throughout microbial ecosystems [@pmid:26603922; @doi:10.3389/fmicb.2016.00173].
+Plasmids are also of high interest, for example as a major source of the lateral dissemination of AMR genes throughout microbial ecosystems [@pmid:26603922; @doi:10.3389/fmicb.2016.00173].

 These varying composition and relative abundance features mean that GIs and plasmids pose significant challenges in MAG recovery.
 As these MGEs are key to the function and spread of pathogenic traits such as AMR and virulence, and with MAG approaches becoming increasingly popular within microbial and public-health research, it is both timely and vital that we assess the impact of metagenome assembly and binning on the recovery of these elements.
-Therefore, to address this issue we performed an analysis of GI and plasmid (and associated AMR/VF genes) recovery accuracy across a set of 12 state-of-the-art short-read metagenome assembly and binning approaches using a 'best-case' low-complexity simulated metagenome comprised of GI- and plasmid-rich taxa.
+Therefore, to address this issue we performed an analysis of GI and plasmid (and associated AMR/VF genes) recovery accuracy across a set of 12 state-of-the-art methods for short-read metagenome assemblies.
+We show that short-read MAG-based analyses are not suitable for trhe study of mobile sequences, and find that unassembled read-based methods perform significantly better.

 ## Materials and Methods {#methods}

-All analyses presented in this paper can be reproduced and inspected with the associated github repository [github.com/fmaguire/MAG_gi_plasmid_analysis](github.com/fmaguire/MAG_gi_plasmid_analysis) and data repository [osf.io/nrejs/](osf.io/nrejs/).
+In keeping with FAIR principles (Findable, Accessible, Interoperable, Reusable data), all analyses presented in this paper can be reproduced and inspected with the associated github repository [github.com/fmaguire/MAG_gi_plasmid_analysis](github.com/fmaguire/MAG_gi_plasmid_analysis) and data repository [osf.io/nrejs/](osf.io/nrejs/).

 ### Metagenome Simulation

-All genomes were selected from the set of completed RefSeq genomes as of April 2019.
-Genomic islands for these genomes were previously predicted using IslandPath-DIMOB [@doi:10.1093/bioinformatics/bty095] and collated into the IslandViewer database [www.pathogenomics.sfu.ca/islandviewer](www.pathogenomics.sfu.ca/islandviewer) [@doi:10.1093/nar/gkv401].
+Thirty RefSeq genomes were selected using IslandPath-DIMOB [@doi:10.1093/bioinformatics/bty095] GI prediction data collated into the IslandViewer database [www.pathogenomics.sfu.ca/islandviewer](www.pathogenomics.sfu.ca/islandviewer) [@doi:10.1093/nar/gkv401] (Supplemental Table 1).
-Plasmid sequences were recovered for each genome using the linked GenBank Project IDs.
-Thirty genomes were manually selected to satisfy the following criteria:
+The selected genomes and associated plasmids (listed in Supplemental Table 2 and desposited at osf.io/nrejs/ under "data/sequences") were manually selected to satisfy the following criteria:

 1) 10 genomes with 1-10 plasmids.

 2) 10 genomes with >10% of chromosomal DNA predicted to reside in GIs.

 3) 10 genomes with <1% of chromosomal DNA predicted to reside in GIs.

-The data used to select the taxa is listed in Supplemental Table 1 and the details of the selected subset taxa are listed in Supplemental Table 2 with their NCBI accessions.
-The sequences themselves are available in the data repository [osf.io/nrejs/](osf.io/nrejs/) under "data/sequences".

 In accordance with the recommendation in the CAMI challenge [@doi:10.1038/nmeth.4458] the genomes were randomly assigned a relative abundance following a log-normal distribution (μ = 1, σ = 2).
 Plasmid copy number estimates could not be accurately found for all organisms, therefore, plasmids were randomly assigned a copy number regime: low (1-20), medium (20-100), or high (500-1000) at a 2:1:1 rate.